Current Projects

 Completed Projects

-Development: Eiríksstaðir's Wolf-Bridge
+Eiríksstaðir's Wolf-Bridge

 Created by the talented American-Icelandic woodworker Tryggvi Thorlief Larum, these hand-carved bridge-rails showcase the craftsmanship - and colours - that Viking Age craftsmen implemented into their every day lives.

-Filming - On les Appelle Vikings
+On les Appelle Vikings

-In this French documentary on Viking Age buildings, our own Rain Adriann Mason is interviewed on what life would have been like for the first Icelanders to build their farmsteads on the unforgiving Island.
+In this French documentary on Viking Age buildings, our own Rain Adriann Mason is interviewed on what life would have been like for the first Icelanders to build their farmsteads on this unforgiving Island.

-Filming: Togtet - Utopia og blodfejder
+Togtet - Utopia og blodfejder

 A 2023 Danish documentary focusing on Viking voyages, featuring both our longhouse and our staff - including our own Peter Stewart as Eirik the Red.
 The 4th episode 'Utopia og blodfjeder' has many scenes from us.
-Three local children participated: Eilísabet Freyja Óskarsdóttir, Jón Leví og Mikael Hall
+Three local children participated: Eilísabet Freyja Óskarsdóttir, Jón Leví and Mikael Hall

 Research: Eiríksstaðir and Other Pithouses in Iceland